Redo the last commit. # --amend, replace the last commit with a new one. $ git commit --amend

 Here you will learn how to undo a commit (no matter it has been pushed or not have been pushed yet) in a safe and simple way.
-Changing the last commit gives more choices if you want to change the remote commit history and what you should do in various situations.
+Changing the last commit gives more choices about how to change the commit in local or remote.

 Undo a commit that hasn’t been pushed yet